Claudication

 • Lowering fats in your blood (triglycerides)

-• Staying at a normal weight
+• Staying at an average weight

 • Increasing your physical activity, especially walking